hipstas/spokenweb/README.md

 docker run -it --name spokenweb -d -p 8887:8887 -v ~/Desktop/sharedfolder:/sharedfolder hipstas/spokenweb
 ```
 ### III.
 Download the workshop files
-Download all the repository files to your new 'sharedfolder' on your desktop.
+1. Download all the repository files to the new 'sharedfolder' that Docker has created on your desktop.

 ![downloading files](arrow.png?raw=true "Title")

+2. Unzip the files.

 ### IV.
 Start Jupyter notebook
 3. When the commands above have finished running, open your browser to URL `http://localhost:8887` to launch the Jupyter interface.

+### V. Additional information

 ### Running with Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hipstas/spokenweb/master)